nkdAgility/NKDAgility.com/site/content/resources/blog/2016/2016-01-27-agile-africa-2016/index.md

 ---
 title: Agile in Africa 2016
-description: "Join the Agile in Africa 2016 event in Accra, Ghana, and discover how to enhance development practices while connecting with industry experts.
-Sign up now!"
+description: Join the Agile in Africa 2016 event in Accra, Ghana, and discover how to enhance development practices while connecting with industry experts.
+Sign up now!
 date: 2016-01-27
 creator: Martin Hinshelwood
 id: "11450"